-Figure 3 explores whether tax-induced migration translates into an effect on club performance.
-The figure plots average club performance against the domestic tax rate in each country before and after the Bosman ruling.
-As described in Section 2, country-level club performance is measured by the total number of points earned by all clubs in a given country in the UEFA competitions.
-In the pre-Bosman period, the correlation between tax rates and club performance is close to zero and insignificant, whereas in the post-Bosman period there is a strong negative and significant correlation between tax rates and club performance.
-Together with Figures 1-2, this suggests that low-tax countries experienced an improvement of club performances by being better able to attract good foreign players and keep good domestic players at home.
+the appendix, country-level club performance is measured by the total number of points earned by all clubs in a given country in the UEFA competitions.
+In the pre-Bosman period, the correlation between tax rates and club performance is close to zero and insignificant.
+In contrast, in the post-Bosman period, there is a strong negative and significant correlation between tax rates and club performance.
+This suggests that low-tax countries experienced an improvement of club performances by being better able to attract good foreign players and keep good domestic players at home.

 The identifying assumption in the above cross-country analysis is that the pre-Bosman correlations provide a good counterfactual for the post-Bosman correlations, because the tax mechanism was not allowed to operate freely in the pre-Bosman era.
 There are two threats to identification.
 The first is that the Bosman ruling could have had differential impacts on low-tax and high-tax countries for non-tax reasons.
 For example, taxation levels display some correlation with country size and therefore league quality, and if better leagues benefit more from the Bosman ruling than poorer leagues this would contribute to a spurious correlation between migration/performance and tax rates.
 A second issue is that something else could have changed from the pre-Bosman to post-Bosman era that impacted low-tax and high-tax countries differently.
-One such factor is the ban on all English clubs from international competitions in the period 1985-1990 as a result of the Heysel Stadium disaster.
-This biases down migration to and from England in the pre-Bosman era.
+One such factor is the ban on all English clubs from international competitions in the period 1985-1990 as a result of the Heysel Stadium disaster.22 This biases down migration to and from England in the pre-Bosman era.
 Although eliminating England from the sample does reduce the effects of taxation on migration and performance, it does not change the overall qualitative conclusions.